bgian/Sketch-iOS-Library/README.md

 I’ve decided to take styles from Xcode and do my best to replicate them for Sketch.
 Along the way, I documented the process of how I ended up with the result so you can look into things even further.

-You'll need to download San Francisco: https://developer.apple.com/fonts/
+You'll need to download Apple's SF font: https://developer.apple.com/fonts/

 # UIBlurEffectStyle
 The API doesn't provide any specs for blurs, so it's a challenge to replicate.
 For performance concerns, I understand why Apple isn't open about these specs.
 However, as designers I think we shuold be aware of these constraints and design with them.